 Resources to pique interest and spark excitement

-Explore curated resources from digital skills courses to CS tutorials and learn how you can get involved.
-The new Computer Science Education Resource Guide provides more than 75 supported initiatives assisting school leaders, educators, nonprofits, and students seeking to build equitable CS programs.
+Explore curated resources from digital skills courses to CS tutorials.
+The new Computer Science Education Resource Guide provides more than 75 supported initiatives assisting schools, nonprofits, and students seeking to build equitable CS programs.